kdeldycke/click-extra/readme.md

 Same example as above is working as-is with YAML.

-Just replace the TOML file by the following YAML configuration at `~/.my_cli.py/config.yaml`:
+Just replace the TOML file with the following configuration at `~/.my_cli.py/config.yaml`:

 ```yaml
 ---